envoy/tap-chargebee/README.md

    The `site` parameter represents the name of your specific Chargebee site (e.g. `https://{site}.chargebee.com/api/v2/subscriptions`)

-   The 'include_deleted' is an optional flag to ask if you want deleted records of all streams or not.
+   The `include_deleted` is an optional flag to ask if you want deleted records of all streams or not.
 Default: true

+   The `request_timeout` is an optional paramater to set timeout for requests.
+Default: 300 seconds

 4. Run the Tap in Discovery Mode